bernsteinb1/CS321_Final/README.md

   - Contains the best (highest scoring) overall AI player trained from running ai_pong.py
 - last-gen.pickle
   - Contains the best AI player from the last generation of agents trained from running ai_pong.py
+- champion.pickle and last-gen.pickle can be used within pong.py to set the enemy AI player